Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 So can Newt.

-The media likes us, they would not be mean to us.
+They will not be mean to us.

 It doesn't work that way.

-Classic, classic uh Republican Republican moderate error.
+Classic, classic Republican moderate.

 All right, to the phones, James Incoming Georgia.

-It's great to have you up first today in the EIB network.
+It's great to have you up first today in the EIB Network.

 Hello, sir.